Meehania fargesii

 What's the taxonomical classification of Meehania fargesii?

-Meehania fargesii belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, this plant is further categorized under the order Lamiales.
-It is a representative of the family Lamiaceae, specifically falling under the genus Meehania, with its unique designation as the species fargesii.
+Meehania fargesii belongs to the kingdom Plantae and is categorized under the phylum Streptophyta.
+Within this lineage, it is classified in the class Equisetopsida and the subclass Magnoliidae.
+It further falls under the order Lamiales and belongs to the family Lamiaceae.
+At the most specific taxonomic levels, the plant is identified by the genus Meehania and the species fargesii.

 Taxonomic Rank Classification